Get connected through student organizations

 BMES is a group of mostly Biomedical Engineering students looking to provide opportunities to other BME students.
 We set up connections between students and professors as well as some volunteer opportunities in the form of working with 3D printing prosthetic hands for kids in need through our connection with eNable, a non-profit.
 We host monthly speakers from different realms of BME, including research, industry, and continuing education.

-For more information, contact Emily Cory, president
+For more information, contact Elliot School president or Mahsa Dabagh, advisor.

-Construction Leadership Council – Student Chapter (CLC)
+Construction Leadership Council (CLC)

 Engineers Without Borders (EWB@UWM)